 Capanna Quarnei

 From here on out—helmet on, belts fastened, and lights on even during the day—the “Technical-Grumpy” festival begins.
 The trail is a succession of truly arduous sections that offer no respite; we had to stop several times to catch our breath.
 It’s physically demanding but highly rewarding.
-You’ll practically arrive in the trunk of your car—count your fillings and check carefully to make sure all your joints are in place.
+You’ll practically arrive in the trunk of your car—count your bruises and check carefully to make sure all your joints are in place.

 Italiano